TAKING KIDS TO THE BALLET

 Take a Break During the Performance in the Family Viewing Area

-SF Ballet provides a special place for a pause from the show inside the Opera House during Nutcracker, Don Quixote, and Swan Lake for the 2022 Season.
-Visit the north Dress Circle hall to find this child-friendly area.
-Whether your child needs a break during a performance, or you cannot return to your seat due to needing to use the restroom during the performance, or you arrive late to the Ballet, the Family Viewing Area provides a monitor to watch the stage and activities for children.
+SF Ballet provides a special place for a pause from the show inside the Opera House during Nutcracker and all performances throughout the Season.
+Visit the 3rd floor, north Dress Circle hall, to find this child-friendly area.
+Whether your child needs a break during a performance, you cannot return to your seat due to needing to use the restroom during the performance, or you arrive late to the Ballet, the Family Viewing Area provides a tv monitor to watch the stage and self-serve activities for children.
 Activities in the Family Viewing Area will entertain children until they’re ready to get back to the show.
-Masks must be worn at all times.